Gklimo/strava/README.md

 ## NEXT STEPS
 Potential future enhancements for the project include scaling up the number of athletes tracked, integrating additional activity types, and developing more sophisticated visualization dashboards to explore new dimensions of the data.

-- TODO: More tests in CI/CD eg. analytics_tests/ and dbt/strava/tests/
+- TODO: Adding more tests in CI/CD eg. analytics_tests/ and dbt/strava/tests/
-- TODO: More restrictive security group inbound rules for dagster and airbyte
+- TODO: Having more restrictive security group inbound rules for dagster and airbyte
-- TODO: Set up QA environment to avoid pushing new code to PROD without proper testing
+- TODO: Setting up QA environment to avoid pushing new code to PROD without proper testing
-- TODO: Create `release` branch which will be used to push new code to production, use `main` only for QA
+- TODO: Creating `release` branch which will be used to push new code to production, using `main` branch only for QA